Emin Ibrahimov: Arrested

 Emin Ibrahimov was detained again on July 22, 2024, and this time a criminal case was initiated against him.
 He was charged with articles 126.2.4 (deliberate oral harm to health with hooliganism) and 221.1 (hooliganism) of the Criminal Code.
 According to the allegation, Emin Ibrahimov injured someone named Kamal with a knife near the metro station "Friendship of Peoples".
 Ibrahimov pleaded not guilty, saying that this accusation was false, and the incident was fictitious.
 "I am a victim of the authoritarian regime," he said at the court where the arrest warrant was issued.
 According to Emin Ibrahimov, on July 22, while he was going to the apartment near the metro station to repair his apartment, an unknown person suddenly attacked him and tried to tear his clothes.
 Soon after, plainclothes police officers came to that area and arrested Ibrahimov.
 After being detained, Emin Ibrahimov was taken to the 24th Police Department of the Nizami District Police Department.
-According to him, he was tortured there, his body was given an electric current, and he was even threatened with rape.
 The demand was to give the password of his phone.
 When Zahid Oruj, chairman of the Human Rights Committee of the Milli Majlis, commented on the issue of torture, he stated that it was a lie and that there was no pressure against him.

 By the decision of the Nizami District Court, Emin Ibrahimov was sentenced to 4 months of detention.
 Ibrahimov started a hunger strike after his arrest.
 On August 12, Emin Ibrahimov decided to stop his hunger strike for 20 days after the requests of his parents, relatives and friends.

 Currently, he is being held in the Investigation Detention Center No. 3 of the Penitentiary Service of the Ministry of Justice.

 On October 24, 2024, the European Parliament adopted a resolution on human rights violations in Azerbaijan.
 In the resolution of the Parliament, on the eve of COP29, the repressions against activists, journalists, and opposition leaders in Azerbaijan were significantly intensified.
 Emin Ibrahimov was also mentioned in the resolution.